sathyaanurag/yale-facebook-scraper/README.md

 1. Go to Yale Facebook
 2. For each of the colleges do the following:
-	a.
+2a.
 Right-click on an email address, and click 'Inspect Element'
 b.
 In the 'Elements' tab that just opened, scroll up to '<div class="display_data">'
 c.
 Right-click on that class and click 'Copy Element'
 d.
 Paste into appropriate college file in this directory
 3. Run yale_facebook_scraper.py